 Best for business trips: Marriott Bonvoy Business® American Express® Card

 Here’s why: The Marriott Bonvoy Business® American Express® Card offers great value for business travelers.
-You’ll earn 6 points per $1 spent on Marriott stays and 4 points per $1 spent on global dining.
+You’ll earn 6 points per $1 spent on Marriott stays, 4 points per $1 spent on global dining and 2 points per $1 on all other purchases.
 The card includes automatic Marriott Bonvoy Gold Elite status (with perks like late checkout and room upgrades) and an annual free night award.

-The card also comes with a welcome offer of 3 extra free nights after spending $6,000 in the first 6 months of account opening, and a 7% discount on paid stays when you book directly with Marriott.
+The card also comes with a welcome offer of 125,000 Marriott Bonvoy® points after spending $8,000 in the first 6 months of account opening, and a 7% discount on paid stays when you book directly with Marriott.
 This card comes with a $125 annual fee.

 About the author: David Heiling is an assigning editor at Credit Karma, specializing in auto insurance and auto loans.
 He strives to make financial fitness accessible and relatable to people in all stages of their financial journeys.
 A… Read more.